The eyes are precious, take care of them.

 This is done for as long as is possible, meaning that you can do it for a few minutes, or relax into it for 30 minutes or an hour in order to experience extremely beneficial deep relaxation of the eyes.
 Meir Schneider did this exercise for 11 hours before taking his driving test, and after even a few minutes it is easy to see how much it can help the eyes.

-Yoga for the Eyes can be seen in its entirety here.
+Yoga for the Eyes can be seen in its entirety in the video below.
 The course begins with a detailed explanation of palming and warm-up exercises.
 Enjoy!

-If palming is done in conjunction with the rest of the exercises in Yoga for Your Eyes, then the results may be even more astounding.
+If palming is done in conjunction with the rest of the exercises in Schneider’s book Yoga for Your Eyes, then the results may be even more astounding.

 And by developing a deeper appreciation for our eyes, and a deeper, more sensitive connection to the parts of the body related to vision, it will be easy to build habits that nurture good eyesight throughout your life.